Martin O'Hagan: Funeral

 A minute of silence was held by MLAs at Stormont in tribute to O'Hagan.
 Neither John Reid nor David Trimble attended O'Hagan's funeral.

 Aftermath

 Just over a month after O'Hagan's death, a Catholic taxi driver attending a call in the Mourneview estate was shot at in a murder attempt.
-Sinn Féin MLA for Upper Bann Dara O'Hagan said the attack was part of an ongoing attempt by loyalists to draw republicans back into conflict.
+Sinn Féin MLA for Upper Bann Dara O'Hagan said the attack was part of an ongoing attempt by loyalist bitter enders to provoke Irish republican paramilitaries back into armed conflict.
 A similar event happened in Lurgan five years earlier, when Billy Wright's men murdered a Catholic taxi driver as a "birthday present" for their leader.

 Murder trial

 On 16 September 2008, four men appeared at Lisburn Magistrate's Court over O'Hagan's murder: